 INNOVO® can also be found at LloydsPharmacy stores and at John Bell & Croyden, London.
 Available in Small, Medium & Large sizes.

-1 in 10 Men suffer with Bladder Weakness in the UK.
+1 in 10 British Men experience Bladder Weakness.

 Take control with INNOVO® today & overcome leaks in as little as 4 weeks.